What to Expect from Eyelid Surgery

-Our surgeons tailor the procedure to you, and will evaluate your eyelids during consultation to come up with a unique surgical approach.
-Surgery can be performed on the upper or lower eyelid, or both.
+At our esteem practice in Ottawa, eyelid surgery (also referred to as blepharoplasty) is our go-to cosmetic eye surgery.
+Our surgeons tailor the procedure to you, and will evaluate your eyelids during the consultation to come up with a unique surgical approach.
+Surgery can be performed on the upper or lower eyelid or both.

 Upper eyelid surgery